 In our modern world, it’s becoming less labor-intensive to run your own home.
 At one point, regular chores would have included doing the dishes, washing your clothes (at one point by hand! in a river!), vacuuming the floors and a whole lot more.
-However, as technology has evolved, so shrinks the list of household activities that require your physical input.
+However, as technology has evolved and having a “smart home” more desirable, so shrinks the list of household activities that require your physical input.
 And, it’s time to add opening and closing your blinds to that list by adding smart blinds to your home.

 Smart homes, which are full of internet-connected devices capable of being controlled remotely and performing tasks on-demand or at scheduled times, are now the norm.
 From a robot vacuum to your heating system, if you can’t control it with a remote control or your smartphone, you’re getting left behind.
 Now that the list of smart home devices includes your blinds, you may be wondering: what are the best smart blinds to install in your home?